simonsdave/clair-cicd/README.md

 ## :TODO:

-* whitelist should be just list of vulnerabilities and the ignore below severity
+* assessor should use whitelist vulnerabilities
-* whitelist should be jsonschema verified
 * vulnerabilities should be jsonschema verified
 * whitelist needs to be passed from ```assess-image-risk.sh``` all the way through to ```assess-vulnerabilities-risk.py```
 * unit test coverage should be 100% given how simple this code is